-- Location: Roche Pharmaceuticals in Basel, Switzerland
+- Location: Roche Pharmaceuticals in Basel, Switzerland or in Welwyn, United Kingdom

 - A structured programme preparing early-in-career graduates for an industry position in Personalised Healthcare (PHC) Data Science